What Is PACER? A Beginner’s Guide to Federal Court Records

 Step 5 — Download Case Documents

 Individual documents are downloadable directly from PACER.
-Key documents to prioritize depending on case type:
+Prioritize by case type:

-• Civil cases: complaint (the original allegations), answer, key motions, summary judgment orders, final judgment
+Civil cases: Complaint (the original factual allegations), answer, key motions, summary judgment orders, final judgment.

-• Bankruptcy: Schedule A/B (assets), Schedule D/E/F (creditors and debts), Statement of Financial Affairs (recent transactions and income)
+Bankruptcy: Schedule A/B (assets), Schedule D/E/F (creditors and debts), Statement of Financial Affairs (recent transactions and income history).

 Step 6 — Search by Case Number When Available

-If you already have a case number — from a reference in another document or a prior search — you can search directly by case number within the specific court’s system, which is faster and more precise than name searches.
+If a case number is available — from a reference in another document or a prior search — search directly by case number within the specific court’s system.
+This is faster and more precise than name searches and ensures you access the correct case without ambiguity.

 What PACER Costs

-For active investigations involving many documents in large cases, fees can accumulate.
-Professional investigators and law firms typically maintain PACER accounts as a standard research expense.
+For active investigations involving large case files, fees can accumulate.
+Professional investigators and law firms maintain PACER accounts as a standard research expense.

 Free Alternatives for PACER Documents

-Neither alternative replaces PACER for comprehensive research, but both are useful for finding already-retrieved documents without incurring fees.
+CourtListener (courtlistener.com) and the RECAP Archive (free.law/recap) archive documents that have previously been accessed through PACER.
+Neither replaces PACER for comprehensive research, but both are useful for finding already-retrieved documents without incurring fees — particularly for high-profile cases where extensive PACER access has already occurred.

-Pre-litigation asset assessment: Attorneys and investigators search PACER before filing suit to determine whether a potential defendant has federal litigation history, has bankruptcy history, and whether any judgment would be collectible.
+Pre-litigation asset assessment — Attorneys and investigators search PACER before filing suit to determine whether a potential defendant has federal litigation history, bankruptcy history, and whether any judgment would be collectible.

-Background investigation: Checking whether a person or company has a federal litigation history — civil fraud claims, regulatory enforcement actions, prior bankruptcies — that doesn’t appear in commercial background check tools.
+Background investigation — Checking whether a person or company has federal litigation history — civil fraud claims, regulatory enforcement actions, prior bankruptcies — that does not appear in commercial background check tools.

-Corporate due diligence: Tracing litigation history between companies, identifying undisclosed judgments or ongoing federal suits, and reviewing bankruptcy filings for prior business interests.
+Corporate due diligence — Tracing litigation history between companies, identifying undisclosed judgments or ongoing federal suits, reviewing bankruptcy filings for prior business interests and financial relationships.

-Bankruptcy analysis for financial investigations: Bankruptcy schedules are one of the few places where complete asset and liability disclosure is required under oath.
-For anyone investigating financial position or asset holdings, a bankruptcy filing is often the most informative single document in the public record.
+Bankruptcy analysis — Bankruptcy schedules are one of the few places where complete asset and liability disclosure is required under oath.
+For financial investigations, a bankruptcy filing is often the most informative single document in the public record.

-Journalism and public accountability reporting: Journalists use PACER to track federal criminal prosecutions, monitor civil enforcement actions brought by the SEC, DOJ, and other agencies, and review court filings in high-profile cases.
+Journalism and public accountability — Journalists use PACER to track federal criminal prosecutions, monitor civil enforcement actions from the SEC, DOJ, and FTC, and review court filings in high-profile cases.

 What PACER Does Not Include